jordanwilking/gists/README.md

 Some ideas for the project if it was intended for production

 - Consider Redux or Graphql to better manage global data and caching
+- Caching
+  - Check if previous user's gists are in the cache before calling
+  - Store more user's gists at a time?
 - Theming
 - Improve mobile experience
 - Favorites route to display all starred gists